Assessing Application Fault Tolerance with AWS Resilience Hub - Visualizing RTO/RPO Target Achievement

 Resilience Hub Pricing

-Resilience Hub pricing is based on the number of application assessments.
-Each assessment costs approximately $1.50, and scheduling monthly assessments results in approximately $1.50/month per application.
+Resilience Hub pricing is based on the number of application assessments, at approximately $0.10 per assessment.
+Application definition and RTO/RPO policy configuration incur no additional charges.
 FIS test execution incurs separate FIS charges.
-Select applications for assessment based on criticality, and prioritize business-critical applications rather than assessing all applications uniformly to manage costs.
+Select applications for assessment based on criticality, and prioritize business-critical applications rather than assessing all uniformly to manage costs.
+Monthly scheduled assessments keep per-application costs low, but embedding assessments in CI/CD for every deployment requires attention to increased assessment volume.

 Summary